AwesomeFruitSalad/CrimsonLychee/README.md

 Emotive analytics is an interesting blend of psychology and technology .
 Though arguably reductive, many facial expression detection tools lump human emotion into 7 main categories: Joy, Sadness, Anger, Fear, Surprise, Contempt, and Disgust.
 With facial emotion detection , algorithms detect faces within a photo or video, and sense micro expressions by analyzing the relationship between points on the face, based on curated databases compiled in academic environments.

-## :question: How it Workes
+## :question: How it Works

 * **Step1:** It will take the image of the user.
 The image will then be sent Affectiva API which will categorize the emotion of the user.
-* **Step2:** After detecting the emotion of the user, the app will then display quotes, posts and YouYube videos to enhance the mood of the user.
+* **Step2:** After detecting the emotion of the user, the app will then display quotes, posts and YouTube videos to elate the mood of the user.

 ## :star: Features